Laurens-HanzeLink/whis/book/src/part3-core-easy/ch09-configuration.md

 **Why these defaults?**
 - `"Ctrl+Shift+R"`: Unlikely to conflict with other apps
 - `OpenAI`: Most popular and reliable provider
-- `None` for polisher: Don't add latency/cost by default
+- `None` for post-processor: Don't add latency/cost by default
 - Auto-detect language: Works for most users

 ## The Provider Enum